MattTimms/up_woolies/README.md

 * 👩‍💼 Talk to someone about Woolworths' API
     * I tried reaching out to Woolworths to talk about their API: EverdayRewards support, Quantium (the tech subsidiary managing the program), even cold-messaged people on LinkedIn associate with WooliesX.
 No luck.
-    * [Update] A login endpoint was shared to me via the repo's issues.
-It worked like a charm, allowing user/pass flows.
-However, it suddenly started returning 403s & I have yet to find a solution.
 * ⚡ Talk to someone about Up Bank's smart receipts
     * A friend pointed out on [The Tree of Up](https://up.com.au/tree/) a leaf call _smart receipts_ & the existing integration with AfterPay.
 It would be interesting to hear how it was implemented, & if this proof-of-concept